Philosophy

 Gratitude Is Found, Not Just Felt

-Happy people don't just feel grateful; grateful people become happy.
-Positive psychology research shows intentional gratitude practitioners score significantly higher in happiness, sleep quality, and relationship satisfaction.
+Happy people do not just feel grateful; grateful people become happy.
+Positive psychology research shows that intentional gratitude practitioners score significantly higher in happiness, sleep quality, and relationship satisfaction compared to those who do not practice.
+Gratitude is not a passive emotion that "falls from the sky" but an active skill you "go out and find."
+This skill can be developed by anyone through repeated practice.

 Three Ways to Build a Gratitude Habit